THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We have met tons of cruising families while out chasing stars, and it’s obvious that a lot of their time and schedule revolves around homeschooling.
 Talking to (usually) cruising moms about how they structure classes and spend time teaching their kids got me thinking about how much David and I are learning organically from cruising.

-We don’t do any structured classwork, although if we did it would involve around learning a new language since David and I both wish we were bilingual.
+We don’t do any structured classwork, although if we did it would involve learning a new language since David and I both wish we were bilingual.
 Thankfully, though, we are both naturally curious, and that leads us to learn a lot of things just because we want to know.

 Of course, we have the sailing stuff…knots, boat parts, engines, electricity, the myriad of things we learn to keep our life onboard functioning the way we want to.

-While we may not have language classes per se, we’ve definitely expanded our vocabularies in other languages.
+While we may not have language classes per se, we’ve definitely expanded our vocabulary in other languages.
 We can say hello and thank you in several unique languages (BULA! is by far my favorite way to say hello).
 I’ve been able to pick up more French words from our time in France and French Polynesia (je voudrais une baguette, s’il vous plait…).
 Reading as much as I do I can’t help but expand my English vocabulary too (did you know a consort can also refer to two or more ships sailing together?).
 Thankfully on the Kindle, there’s a feature called vocabulary builder that remembers every word you’ve ever looked up while reading.